clan-lol/clan-core/inventory/README.md

 The inventory is our concept for distributed services.
 Users can configure multiple machines with minimal effort.

 - The inventory acts as a declarative source of truth for all machine configurations.
-- Users can easily add or remove machines and services.
+- Users can easily add or remove machines to/from services.
 - Ensures that all machines and services are configured consistently, across multiple nixosConfigs.
 - Defaults and predefined roles in our modules minimizes the need for manual configuration.

 Design questions:

+- [ ] Is the service config interface the same as the module config interface ?

+- [ ] As a user i dont want to see borgbackup as the high level category ?

 - [x] Must roles be a list ?
     -> Yes.
-In zerotier you can be "moon" and "controller" at the same time.
+In zerotier a machine can be "moon" and "controller" at the same time.

 - [x] Is role client different from peer ?
 Do we have one example where we use client and peer together and they are different?
     -> There are many roles.
 And they depend on the service.

 - [x] Should we use the module name in the path of the service?
+    -> YES
     ```json
     // ${module_name}.${instance_name}
     services.borgbackup-static.backup1 = {